 SAVANNAH, Ga.
 (WSAV) – The spooky season is here!
-Take a look through this list of fall festivals, trunk-or-treat events and fundraisers happening throughout the month to celebrate Halloween.
+Take a look through this list of Halloween events happening throughout the Coastal Empire and Lowcountry.

 Friday, Oct.
 29

 The Bluffton Police Department is hosting its inaugural Safety Spooktacular at Oscar Frazier Park (77 Shults Road).
 Stop by between 5 and 7 p.m.